PecanProject/pecan/modules/benchmark/inst/ilamb/calibration/README_regional.md

 The paths in these modules (the SDA output directory, the downscaled-map layout, the benchmark locations, and `ECO_DIR`) reflect one particular setup and are illustrative; adapt them to your own data.
-The land cover class labels in `LANDCOVER_LABELS` are inferred from the geography and the biomass and LAI signature of each class and are intended to be replaced with the confirmed scheme; only these display strings change, not the computed numbers.
+The land cover class labels in `LANDCOVER_LABELS` are the MODIS MCD12Q1 PFT classification used in the North American carbon reanalysis (Zhang et al.), with the class integers 1-8 following the standard MODIS PFT coding, confirmed against the site geography.
+The labels are display strings only and do not affect the computed numbers.

 ## Testing